 - 1) When students attend a school party/dance, they are expected to stay in the school building until the party is over unless given permission to leave.
-Once student's leave, they are not permitted to return to the party/dance unless permission has been granted. - 2) All regular school rules apply to students and guests at school parties. - 3) The use of tobacco, alcohol, or drugs will not be permitted within the school building, on buses, or at any other location, where a school sponsored activity is taking place.
+Once student's leave, they are not permitted to return to the party/dance unless permission has been granted. - 2) All regular school rules apply to students and guests at school parties. - 3) The use of tobacco, alcohol, or drugs will not be permitted within the school building, on buses, or at any other location where a school sponsored activity is taking place.
 Failure to obey this regulation may result in the loss or the privilege of attending future activities of this type, in addition to the other penalties.

 - 4) Any out-of-school guests invited by students must be registered in the high school office by noon, 2 weeks prior (Prom) / 2 days prior (other school dances), to the day of the party/dance.
 It is the responsibility of the student to inform the guest of all applicable school rules and to ensure his/her compliance with them. - 5) The class sponsoring the party or dance will clean up the building and be responsible for any damage done to school or equipment.
-School parties and dances shall be over no later than 11:00 p.m., unless by special arrangement with the school administration. - 6) All parties/dances will be cleared through the principal's office and scheduled at least one week in advance. - 7) The sponsor will approve all purchases in advance and the money turned into the district office by the sponsor. - 8) The Principal/Sponsor of the party is given full authority to determine the amount of light to be used at parties/dances. - 9) The Junior-Senior Prom is intended for the members of those classes and their guests. - 10) Seventh and eighth graders may not be invited to a 9-12 dance, including prom. - 11) Homecoming Dance will be a 7-12 grade dance; Barnwarming will be a 9-12 grade dance. - 12) Seventh and eighth graders are not allowed to invite a guest to their parties or dances. - 13) Dress for students at all school dances shall be semi-formal with the exception of the Junior-Senior Prom, which by tradition is understood to be a formal affair. - 14) Class sponsors and an administrator will be in attendance at all dances. - 15) Out-of-school dates the age of 21 or older will not be allowed to attend a Green City R-1 Dance.
-Out-of-school dates must present identification with a picture ID and date of birth. - 16) Any student that has been placed on suspension and has not re-entered school may not attend a Green City R-1 dance. - 17) The ultimate discretion authority for all guests will lie within the Green City R-1 School District.
+School parties and dances shall be over no later than 11:00 p.m., unless by special arrangement with the school administration. - 6) All parties/dances will be cleared through the principal's office and scheduled at least one week in advance. - 7) The sponsor will approve all purchases in advance and the money will be turned into the district office by the sponsor. - 8) The Principal/Sponsor of the party is given full authority to determine the amount of light to be used at parties/dances. - 9) The Junior-Senior Prom is intended for the members of those classes and their guests. - 10) 6th, 7th and 8th graders may not be invited to a 9-12 dance, including prom. - 11) Homecoming Dance will be a 9-12 grade dance; Barnwarming will be a 9-12 grade dance. - 12) JH Dances are for 6-8 grade only. - 13) 6th, 7th and 8th graders are not allowed to invite a guest to their parties or dances. - 14) Dress for students at all school dances shall be semi-formal with the exception of the Junior-Senior Prom, which by tradition is understood to be a formal affair. - 15) Class sponsors and an administrator will be in attendance at all dances. - 16) Out-of-school dates the age of 21 or older will not be allowed to attend a Green City R-1 dance. - 17) Out-of-school dates must present identification with a picture ID and date of birth. - 18) Any student that has been placed on suspension and has not re-entered school may not attend a Green City R-1 dance. - 19) The ultimate discretion authority for all guests will lie within the Green City R-1 School District.

 All parties & dances are subject to random Breathalyzer tests given by the administration.
-(All out of school dates must use the Breathalyzer.)
+(All out-of-school dates must use the Breathalyzer.)